rcsb/strucmotif-search/README.md

 | Enolase Superfamily (KDEEH, exchanges) | 308 | 0.87 | s/op |
 | RNA G-Quadruplex (GGGG) | 84 | 1.10 | s/op |

-## Concept
-A inverted indexing strategy is employed to find all similar motif occurrences in a search space of >160k structures.
-All occurrences of amino acids & nucleotides pairs are described by a `ResiduePairDescriptor` that captures:
-- label of residue 1: e.g. histidine => `H`
-- label of residue 2: e.g. aspartic acid => `D`
-- distance between backbones (`CA` for amino acids): e.g. 6.456 A => `6`
-- distance between side-chains (`CB` for amino acids): e.g. 8.693 => `9`
-- angle between vectors defined by backbone and side-chain coordinates: e.g. 90.5˚ => `5`

-This allows to compose compact yet informative descriptors such as `HD-6-9-5` for all residue pairs in the search space.
-Sequence positions where certain residue pairs occur can be addressed by a `ResiduePairIdentifier` that summarizes:
-- pdbId
-- assembly generation id
-- combination of sequence indices which correspond to this particular `ResiduePairDescriptor`

-A search can be performed by fragmenting it into `ResiduePairDescriptor` instances, looking up all occurrences of these `ResiduePairDescriptor`, and finding combinations which are compatible to the query.
-Subsequently, this allows to align query and each candidate motif and score by RMSD.

 ## Features
 - nucleotide support
 - inter-chain & assembly support